Security & Technology Solutions

-By clicking the link, you can access the FDIC Bank Customer's Guide to Cybersecurity 2016.
+View the FDIC Bank Customer Guides to Cybersecurity 2016.
 This guide features articles on protecting login information, avoiding identity theft online, and the roles that banks and the government play in protecting our customers.

 Corporate Account Takeover occurs when a criminal obtains electronic access to your corporate bank account and conducts unauthorized transactions.
 The criminal obtains electronic access by stealing the confidential security credentials of your employees who are authorized to conduct electronic transactions (wire transfers, Automated Clearing House-ACH, and others) on your corporate bank account.
 Losses from this form of cyber-crime range from the tens of thousands to the millions, with the majority of these thefts not fully recovered.
 CATO thefts have affected both large and small banks.
-Click this link for more detailed information about Corporate Account Takeoverand how it could affect your business.
-You can find additional information about staying secure online and protecting your business from Corporate Account Takeover by selecting one of the links below:
+See more detailed information about Corporate Account Takeover and how it could affect your business.
+You can find additional information about staying secure online and protecting your business from Corporate Account Takeover by selecting the link below:

 Enhanced Online Security

 The Online Banking System brings together a combination of industry-approved security technologies to protect data for the bank for our customers.
 It features password controlled system entry, a VeriSign-issued Digital ID for the bank's server, Secure Sockets Layer (SSL) protocol for data encryption, and a router loaded with a firewall to regulate the inflow and outflow of server traffic.
 Using these technologies, your Online Banking transactions are secure.

 What is Identity Theft?